IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US59 - Filter of Cars applicable for Test Drive**

-**As a** user, **I want** to see a filter or section within the profile of an agency where the vehicles that are available for a test drive are available **to be able** to easily choose one.
+**As a** user, **I want** to see a filter or section within the profile of an car dealership where the vehicles that are available for a test drive are available **to be able** to easily choose one.

 **Validation:**
-When a vehicle is uploaded to the platform, there is a box, "available for a test drive", when selected it is added to your inventory for test drive requests, customers can see which vehicle they can request at the selected agency (management view)
+When a vehicle is uploaded to the platform, there is a box, "available for a test drive", when selected it is added to your inventory for test drive requests, customers can see which vehicle they can request at the selected car dealership (management view)

-1. When selecting an agency (by search or from a vehicle), a section is displayed where all the vehicles available for a test drive are listed.
+1. When selecting an car dealership (by search or from a vehicle), a section is displayed where all the vehicles available for a test drive are listed.

 - **Priority:** Medium